ambiorix-web/slighe/README.md

 That is, if the user wants to handle `app$get("/:path")` (see parameters) then regular expressions must be used.
-The current implementation works for probably 99% of cases but in rare cases you may encounter some issue.
+The current implementation works for probably 99% of cases but in rare places you may encounter some issues.

 This is because the job of converting paths to patterns is complicated.